jekyll/jekyll-sitemap/README.md

 1. `script/bootstrap`
 2. `script/cibuild`

+## Base URL for pre-built deployment
+For some Jekyll users, since plugins cannot be run on GitHub pages, they opt to build locally and push their pre-built `_site` from the _source branch_ instead of `_root` on the _master branch_.
+In this case, to build the sitemap using the base url defined in `_config.yml` instead of "local host", you will first need to `build` rather than `serve` before pushing `_site` to Github, or do both consecutively; `bundle exec jekyll build & bundle exec jekyll serve`

 ## Known Issues

 1. If the `sitemap.xml` doesn't generate in the `_site` folder, ensure `_config.yml` doesn't have `safe: true`.
 That prevents all plugins from working.